-All students (full-time and part-time) seeking an undergraduate degree are required to attend 80 CLW events to graduate.
-Students may earn credit for attending up to a maximum of 20 CLW events per semester, which is accrued toward the total required for graduation.
+All students (full-time and part-time) seeking an undergraduate degree are required to attend 80 CLW credits to graduate.
+Students may earn credit for attending up to a maximum of 20 CLW credits per semester, which is accrued toward the total required for graduation.
 Students are encouraged to attend a minimum of ten events per semester until the requirement is met and to complete their Community Life and Worship Program requirement before their last semester.
 Transfer students will receive credit for .75 events for each transfer hour.
 Students may view their CLW record online.

 A minimum of 50 CLW credits must be accrued from worship events including Convocation (weekly on Wednesdays and Thursdays; special Convocations during Spiritual Emphasis Week and Passion Week); Quest, Sunday Service; Vespers, and Fellowship of Christian Athletes.
 Students may get no more than 30 CLW credits from Community Life events including small group Bible studies, prayer groups, conferences, mission trips, ACTS ministry, Service Learning Internship, and Church Leadership Internship.
+All students are encouraged to earn over 50 in Section A - there is no limit to how many credits can be earned in this section.
+Transfer credits will be divided to reflect credit in both sections.

-More information about the Community Life and Worship (CLW) Program is available on-line at www.hbu.edu/clwmag or in the HBU Student Handbook.
+More information about the Community Life and Worship (CLW) Program and events listed under Section A and B is available on-line at www.hbu.edu/clwmag or in the HBU Student Handbook.
 Questions about the CLW Program may be directed to the Spiritual Life Office.
-Spiritual Life, Student Ministries, and ACTS offices are located in room 238 of the Baugh Center.
+Spiritual Life, Student Ministries, and ACTS offices are located in the Spiritual Life suite on the second floor of the Baugh Center.
 The Spiritual Life staff includes the Director of Spiritual Life/University Chaplain, the Director of Student Ministries, and administrative support staff.